Making A Medical Negligence Claim

 Medical negligence can be a difficult process to navigate, that is why it’s so important that you understand how to make the best decisions for your situation.
 Learn more about the things you need to know and how we can help you.

-The healthcare system in the UK is among best in the world, and thankfully, due to the quality of our healthcare professionals, medical negligence is very rare.
-However, sometimes things do go wrong, possibly due to a lack of medical knowledge or poor levels of staffing in underfunded hospitals.
+The healthcare system in the UK is among best in the world and thankfully, due to the quality of our healthcare professionals, medical negligence is rare.
+However, sometimes things do go wrong, sometimes due to a lack of medical knowledge, mistakes or poor levels of staffing in underfunded hospitals.

-If you have suffered injury, complication, and financial losses as a direct result of the negligence act, you may need to pursue a monetary compensation.
-This is when it becomes necessary to get in touch with a medical negligence Lawyer.
+If you have suffered an injury, complication, or financial losses as a direct result of a negligent act, you may be able to pursue financial compensation.
+This is when it becomes necessary to get in touch with a medical negligence lawyer.

-Many people go into a medical negligence claim not knowing exactly who they will be claiming against.
-Claims can be brought against hospital trusts, Doctors, Cosmetic Surgeons, Dentists, and mental health professionals — essentially anyone who owes you a medical duty of care.
+Many people begin making a medical negligence claim not knowing exactly who they will be claiming against.
+Claims can be brought against hospital trusts, doctors, cosmetic surgeons, dentists, and mental health professionals — essentially anyone who owes you a medical duty of care.
 It does not matter whether they are part of the NHS or privately funded.

 The first step is to be sure you have a valid claim.

 To qualify as a medical negligence case we need to prove the medical practitioner was negligent and that the negligent treatment caused you harm.
 To prove that a medical practitioner was negligent we must establish that the standard of treatment provided was such that no responsible medication practitioner would have treated you in the way that you were treated.
 In addition, when making a medical negligence claim, it must be filed with the court within three years of the harm or injury occurring.
 There are exceptions to the time limit, for example if you discovered the harm or damage done to you months or years after the incident (the date of knowledge); in any event, it is important to seek advice from a specialist medical negligence solicitor.